Fun, Healthy Summer Outdoor Activities

 6. Take board games outside

-It’s amazing how fresh something can feel when you simply switch location.
+It’s amazing how fresh something can feel when you simply switch locations.
 Board games are traditionally played on the dining room table, but why not make the most of the warmer climes and take them outside?

 A spot of Twister on the lawn or a Monopoly session on the garden table in front of a roaring chiminea will breath new life into old games.